bijeebuss/icewallet/readme.md

 2. select "Initiate Withdraw" from the menu
 3. choose a path to your usb flash drive
 4. unmount the flash drive then insert it into the cold storage computer
-5. open the private wallet then select "Withdraw" from the menu
+5. open the private wallet then select "Sign Transaction" from the menu

     `iwpriv open`

 6. choose an export path on the flash drive
 7. unmount the flash drive and put it back into the main computer
-8. open the public wallet wallet and choose "Complete Transaction" from the menu
+8. open the public wallet wallet and choose "Complete Withdraw" from the menu

     `iwpub open`